Under the Local Government Act 1989, councillors must register their interests, and disclose and declare any conflicts of interest.

 Each year after being elected, councillors must update and resubmit their registrable interests between 30 June and 9 August, and 31 December and 9 February.

-If registrable interests aren’t submitted, councillors will be penalised 60 units, which is the equivalent to $7328.40.
+If registrable interests aren't submitted, councillors will be penalised 60 penalty units, which is about $9,100.

 Conflict of interest